Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods

-where $x = (d-1)/d$ for $d = 2, 3$ (regarded as a surface area effect), while for $d \ge 4$, it was suggested that $zp_c - 1 \sim a_1 /z$, with logarithm corrections in $d = 4$ \cite{FreiPerkins2016,HofstadSakai2005}, implying that in this case the asymptotic behavior of $zp_c$ is a bulk property.
-In two and three dimensions, both the asymptotic behavior and the finite-$z$ correction for site and bond percolation were confirmed by extensive simulation work \cite{dIribarneRasigniRasigni99b,OuyangDengBlote2018,DengOuyangBlote2019,XunZiff2020b,XunHaoZiff2021,XunHaoZiff2021b}.
-However, more work is needed to confirm the above asymptotic behavior for $d \ge 4$, and to understand the difference of the correlation exponents in different dimensions.
+where $x = (d-1)/d$ for these two dimensions \cite{FreiPerkins2016}.
+In two and three dimensions, both the asymptotic behavior and the finite-$z$ correction for site and bond percolation have been confirmed by extensive simulation work \cite{dIribarneRasigniRasigni99b,OuyangDengBlote2018,DengOuyangBlote2019,XunZiff2020b,XunHaoZiff2021,XunHaoZiff2021b}.
+However, more work is needed to confirm the asymptotic behavior for $d \ge 4$, and to understand the difference of the correction exponents in different dimensions.

 In this paper, we focus on four-dimensional simple hypercubic (\textsc{sc(4)}) lattices with extended neighborhoods.
-Both site and bond percolation on \textsc{sc(4)} lattices with up to 9th nearest neighbors are investigated by employing Monte-Carlo simulation, and we find site and bond percolation thresholds of these lattices with high precision.
+Both site and bond percolation on \textsc{sc(4)} lattices with up to 9th nearest neighbors are investigated by employing Monte-Carlo simulation, and we find site and bond thresholds of these lattices with high precision.
 For site percolation, both $z$ versus $1/p_c$ and $z$ versus $-1/\ln(1-p_c)$ lead to the predicted asymptotic value of $zp_c \sim 16 \eta_c = 2.086$.
-For bond percolation, data fitting shows that the thresholds satisfy $zp_c -1 \sim a_1 z^{-x}$, with $x \sim 3/4$, which is, however, inconsistent with a recent theoretical suggestion \cite{FreiPerkins2016,HofstadSakai2005}.
-In contrast, the value of exponent $x$ here indicates that the relation of $x = (d-1)/d$, valid in two and three dimensions, can be generalized to four dimensions.
+For bond percolation, data fitting shows that the thresholds are consistent the behavior in Eq.\ (\ref{eq:zpclnz}) above.
+However, the behavior of Eq.\ (\ref{eq:zpcx}) with $x = 3/4$ cannot be ruled out.

 The remainder of the paper is organized as follows.
 The simulation results and discussions are given in Sec. \ref{sec:simulation}, including some simulation details (\ref{sec:detail}), results for site percolation (\ref{sec:site}) and bond percolation (\ref{sec:bond}).
 In Sec. \ref{sec:conclusion}, we present our conclusions.